 If you take lion’s mane dietary supplements every day, you should start noticing some changes in two to three weeks.
 However, don’t get discouraged if you don’t see an immediate improvement in your symptoms and overall health.

 Keep taking daily supplements of the medicinal mushroom, and maybe even increase the amount you consume daily, and you’ll surely notice the benefits of lion’s mane in a month or so.

 Can I take lion’s mane and reishi together?

-Yes, you can take a lion’s mane mushroom extract with any other type of medicinal fungus, including reishi mushroom varieties.
+Yes, you can take a lion’s mane mushroom extract with any other type of medicinal fungus or herbal medicine, including reishi mushroom varieties.
 When it comes to adaptogenic mushrooms, the whole is always greater than the sum of its parts, so the benefits of reishi mushrooms can only be improved upon by taking them with lion’s make and vice versa.